wincomplm/edk-examples/wex-example-approved/src/main/wex/docs/overview-body.md

 ## Overview

-Demo extension to show examples of extension methods
+This extension is used to check the system allow the install and signing of a Windchill+